shrideio/shoebox/README.md

 ### Reverse proxy

-[Traefik](https://docs.traefik.io/) is used as a reverse proxy for routing http traffic in and out of the services.
+[Traefik](https://docs.traefik.io/) is used as a reverse proxy for routing http traffic in and out of the service containers.
 Besides, it automates acquiring an SSL/TLS certificate from Let's Encrypt.

 Check if `$SHOEBOX_ROOT`, `$YOUR_DOMAIN`, and `$CLOUDFLARE_API_INI` are set before running the script.